 In comparison with June-August 2023, the labour force participation rate (67.8 percent), the unemployment rate (1.7 percent) and the underemployment rate (1.2 percent) decreased by 0.1, 0.8 and 0.6 percentage points respectively.

-The statement underlined that its employment survey covers all residential units in the Macau peninsula, Taipa and Coloane, excluding collective living quarters such as dormitories and care homes for the elderly.
-Individuals living in these units are included in the survey, and therefore Macau residents and NRWs who work in Macao but live outside the territory are excluded.
+The statement underlined that its employment survey covers all residential units in the Macau peninsula, Taipa and Coloane, excluding collective living quarters such as school dormitories and care homes for the elderly.
+Individuals living in residential units are included in the survey, and therefore Macau residents and NRWs who work in Macau but live outside the territory are excluded.
 According to the preliminary estimates from immigration records, an average of about 103,300 Macau residents and NRWs worked in Macau but lived outside the special administrative region during the reference period; when including these individuals, Macau’s total labour force (486,800) increased by 700 from the previous period, according to the statement.

 At the end of July, according to data from the Labour Affairs Bureau (DSAL), Macau’s number of NRWs amounted to 182,307 at the end of July, or 37.5 percent of the total labour force, including 123,186 from the Chinese mainland and 30,045 from the Philippines.